benmelz/ioprio/README.md

 ## Usage

-The ioprio syscalls are only supported by linux systems and as such the following API methods will only be implemented when running on them.
+The ioprio syscalls are only supported by linux systems and as such their wrappers will only be implemented when built and run on a linux system.

-All behavior is delegated directly to the syscalls themselves.
+All behaviors are either delegated to or are a recreation of the native ioprio systems.
 Refer to the man pages for usage instructions.

-Constants, macros and wrappers are defined on the `Process` module:
+In ruby, the following constants and methods are defined on the `Process` module, which correspond to native macros and syscalls:

 ```ruby
   Process::IOPRIO_CLASS_NONE